biofsphere/biofsphere/README.md

-- 👋 Hi, I’m @biofsphere, the CIO for Quadrat Assessoria e Desenvolvimento Socioambiental Ltd. :)
+- 👋 Hi, I’m @biofsphere, the CIO for Quadrat Consultancy and Sustainable Development Ltd. :)
-- 👀 I’m interested in coding for conservation biology.
+- 👀 Interested in coding for initiatives that support sustainable development, especially biodiversity care.
-- 🌱 I’m currently learning Django and a lot of other IT tid bits around it.
+- 🌱 Currently developing in Django and MkDocs, while learning a lot of other IT tid bits around these frameworks.
-- 💞️ I’m looking to collaborate on Python, Julia, data science, and web development for conservation biologists.
+- 💞️ Looking for to collaborate in opensource projects fundamentally built in Python and or Julia.
-- 📫 How to reach me?
-Well, for now I guess you can just send me an email to hq@quadrat.bio.br, or DM me to @biofsphere.
+- 📫 To get in touch with me, please just send an email to hq@quadrat.bio.br, or DM me to @biofsphere.

 <!---
 biofsphere/biofsphere is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.